Dates For Babies: When To Introduce And Recipes To Try

 Dates help in weight gain.
 You may give dates to your infant to reach the weight milestones for their age.

-11. Boosts brain health
+11. Boost brain health

 Dates contribute to enhanced brain health due to their rich antioxidant content.
 Antioxidants in dates help prevent inflammation in the entire body, including in the brain.
 Studies suggest that reducing inflammation may lower the risk of neurodegenerative diseases such as Alzheimer’s, Parkinson’s, and Amyotrophic lateral sclerosis (ALS).